 Six Apps for New Reader Fun

 These free reading apps for kids make it a joy to get your children engaged in reading.
-I see how their captivating illustrations, graphics, and games draw beginning readers in, and let them interact with letters and books in ways that aren't possible with print on paper.
-Some include read-along stories, which are a fantastic tool to help kids develop fluency.
+I see how their captivating illustrations, graphics, and games draw beginning readers into a story.
+Children interact with letters, words, and illustrations in ways that aren't possible with print on paper.
+Some of the apps include read-along stories, which are a fantastic tool to help kids develop fluency.

 Where to Get These Reading Apps

 - For your iPad, iPhone, and iPod Touch, go to the iTunes App Store.